-Mobile phones must be switched off and kept out of sight during lessons and in between lessons, with the exception of morning break time and lunch-time.
+Mobile phones must be switched off and kept out of sight at all times during the school day and whilst on school premises.

 Any infringement of this rule will result in the mobile phone being confiscated until the end of the school day and will require collection by a parent or carer for any reoccurrence.